StefanHubner/qrzlogger/README.md

  * prettytable
  * colored

-These libraries can be installed with the following command on Debian Linux based operating systems:
+These libraries can be installed with the following commands:

 ```
-# sudo apt install python3-xmltodict python3-prettytable python3-colored
+# sudo pip install xmltodict prettytable colored
 ```

 Furthermore, you need at least the XML subscription from QRZ.com.